Sophora Microphylla

 Cultural Significance

 Sophora microphylla, commonly known as Kōwhai, holds significant cultural importance, particularly in New Zealand.
 It is recognized as New Zealand's unofficial national flower, celebrated for its vibrant golden-yellow blooms that signal the arrival of spring.
 For the Māori, the indigenous people of New Zealand, Kōwhai has a long history of traditional uses.
 The bark and leaves were extensively used in traditional Māori medicine (Rongoā).
 Infusions from the bark were applied as poultices for wounds, sprains, bruises, tumors, and to treat skin conditions like scabies and ringworm.
 It was also used internally as a purgative and to alleviate sore throats and colds.
 The wood of the Kōwhai tree was highly valued for its durability, elasticity, and toughness.
 It was used to create a variety of tools and structures, including wedges for splitting wood, fences, and components for traditional houses (whare).
 Māori also fashioned implements and weapons such as kō (digging sticks), patu (clubs), eel spears, and taiaha (a long-bladed weapon).
-The flowers, seedpods, twigs, and bark of the Kōwhai yielded dyes ranging in color from yellow to brown.
+The flowers, seedpods, twigs, and bark of the Kōwhai yielded dyes ranging in colour from yellow to brown.
 The Kōwhai tree symbolizes renewal and new beginnings, largely due to its early spring blossoms.
 While traditionally used for various purposes, it's important to note that all parts of the Kōwhai plant should be considered poisonous if ingested.

 Bonus Tip